xorpaul/g10k/README.md

         purge the Puppet environment directory and do a full sync -info
-        log info output, defaults to false
+        log info output, defaults to false -maxextractworker int
+        how many Goroutines are allowed to run in parallel for local Git and Forge module extracting processes (git clone, untar and gunzip) (default 20)
   -maxworker int
         how many Goroutines are allowed to run in parallel for Git and Forge module resolving (default 50) -module string